 The rule or program is reasonably expected to have significant effects on:

-Resources, objectives or areas identified in the statewide planning goals,
+Resources, objectives or areas identified in the statewide planning goals

 Present or future land uses identified in acknowledged comprehensive plans

 DEQ determined whether the proposed rules involve programs or actions that affect land use by reviewing its Statewide Agency Coordination plan.
 The plan describes the programs that DEQ determined significantly affect land use.
 DEQ considers that its programs specifically relate to the following statewide goals: